raspberrypi/userland/host_applications/linux/apps/raspicam/README.md

 This runs the preview windows using the full resolution capture mode.
 Maximum frames per second in this mode is 15fps and the preview will have the same field of view as the capture.
 Captures should happen more quickly as no mode change should be required.
 This feature is currently under development.

+	--keypress		-k	Keypress mode

+The camera is run for the requested time (-t), and a captures can be initiated throughout that by pressing the Enter key.
+Press X then Enter will exit the application before the timeout is reached.
+If the timeout is set to 0, the camera will run indefinitely until X then Enter is typed.
+Using the verbose option (-v) will display a prompt asking for user input, otherwise no prompt is displayed.

 raspistillyuv